Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 However, Demons should always be considered to be *alien* in mind, not understanding much of how mortals and their summoner think.
-A Blood Ape will not think twice about instantly choosing to murder someone instead of politely shooing them away, were the Sorcerer to ask them to "prevent people from disturbing me".
+A Blood Ape will not think twice about instantly choosing to murder someone instead of politely shooing them away, were the Sorcerer to ask them to “prevent people from disturbing me”.

 #### Second Circle Summoning

-**Cost:** 12sm; Ritual\
+**Cost:** 12sm; Ritual
 **Mins:** Sorcery 3

 Once inducted into the Second Circle of Sorcery, the Sorcerer may summon